2. Library Errors

 from microbit import

-If the asterisk is left out, a red wavy line will be shown at the end of the line and a Syntax error is reported.
+If the asterisk is left out, a small red triangle will be shown at the end of the line.

 2.2.
 Missing space before asterisk